JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/choosing.md

 which is a Runge-Kutta-like solver.
 The number in the solver's name is the "order" of the solver.

 ## Speed of a solver
-How fast is a problem solved is not trivial to say.
-The following two things are general truths:
+Estimating a given solver's performance for a particular problem is not trivial.
+The following are general rules of thumb:

 1. Higher order solvers call the equations of motion function more times per step.
 2. Higher order solvers can cover larger timespans per step.
+3. Higher order solvers do better at small tolerances.

 This means that there is a delicate balance between how expensive is your function and how large of a step a solver can take while it is still efficient.
 In general you want to strike a point of taking large steps but also not calling the function exceedingly often.